Onemanwolf/.Net_Core_Api_Getting_Started/Labs/Lab_2.md

 To support the [ProducesResponseType] decoration, the Swashbuckle.AspNetCore.Annotations package offers extensions to enable and enrich the response, schema, and parameter metadata.

-## Customize the UI
+## Customize the UI (Optional on your own exersise)

 The default UI is both functional and presentable.
 However, API documentation pages should represent your brand or theme.
-Branding the Swashbuckle components requires adding the resources to serve static files and building the folder structure to host those files.
+Branding the Swashbuckle components requires adding the resources to [serve static files](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-3.1) and building the folder structure to host those files.

 If targeting .NET Framework or .NET Core 1.x, add the Microsoft.AspNetCore.StaticFiles NuGet package to the project: